Impala Platinum workers demand second wage hike

-JOHANNESBURG (Reuters) - Impala Platinum (IMPJ.J), the world’s No.2 platinum producer, said on Tuesday workers had demanded a second pay hike this year, equal to a pay increase granted in April after a 6-week strike.
+JOHANNESBURG (Reuters) - Impala Platinum (IMPJ.J), the world’s No.2 platinum producer, said on Tuesday workers had demanded a second pay hike this year, to effectively double their wages in six months, the latest sign of labor unrest in the sector.

-The demand comes as South African mining companies grapple with a wave of strikes that last month led to the death of 44 people, 34 at the hands of the police.
+The demand comes as South African miners grapples with a wave of strikes that last month led to the death of 44 people, 34 at the hands of the police.

 The unrest has also spread to gold producers, with Gold Fields (GFIJ.J) reporting that 15,000 miners had embarked on a wildcat strike at its KDC operations.